Skip to main content

-Mammoth (formerly referred to as MAX Inference Cluster) is a Kubernetes-native distributed AI serving tool that makes it easier to run and manage LLMs at scale using MAX as a backend for optimal model performance.
-It's built on the Modular Platform and is designed to give you efficient use of your hardware with minimal configuration, even when running multiple models across thousands of nodes.
+The Modular Platform provides dedicated endpoints and enterprise-grade scaling for inference workloads.
+This scaling logic is powered by Mammoth, a Kubernetes-native distributed AI serving tool that makes it easier to run and manage LLMs at scale using MAX as a backend for optimal model performance.
+It's designed to maximize hardware efficiency with minimal configuration, even when running multiple models across thousands of nodes.

 The Mammoth control plane automatically selects the best available hardware to meet performance targets when deploying a model and supports both manual and automatic scaling.
 Mammoth's built-in orchestrator intelligently routes traffic, taking into account hardware load, GPU memory, and caching states.
 You can deploy and serve multiple models simultaneously across different hardware types or versions without complex setup or duplication of infrastructure.

-Use Mammoth when you need to serve one or more LLMs at scale, with high performance and minimal operational overhead, optimized to your unique workflow.
+If you need to serve one or more LLMs at scale with high performance and minimal operational overhead, you can do so with Modular's Dedicated Endpoint or Enterprise editions, which use Mammoth to power routing and scaling capabilities.

 Additionally, because Mammoth is built on the MAX framework, you can use its APIs and tools to customize and optimize every layer of the stack, from high-level orchestration down to GPU kernels written in Mojo.